-So we’ve provided you with a daily guide.
-This guide will help you learn Italian in NYC, but you could use it for any other language or city, of course.
+This daily guide will help you learn Italian in NYC, but you could use it for any other language or city, of course.
 Substitute the same types of activities for your target language or local area.
 This is how to immerse yourself in your new language to accelerate learning on a daily basis.
-It’s almost completely free, accessible, and easy to do.
-Learning something new could become part of your daily routine.##
+It’s accessible, easy to do, and almost completely free.

 What is your regular morning routine like?
-Do you check your Facebook as soon as you wake up?
+Do you check Instagram as soon as you wake up?
 Do you scroll through your messages and emails?
 Do you read the news and have a coffee?

 All these things could be done in Italian.
-Set up your Facebook so that its main language is Italian.
+Change the main language for your social accounts to Italian.
 Your phone too, while you’re at it.

 Subscribe to Italian newsletters; it’s a quick way to boost your vocabulary.
 Are you into fashion?
-Then follow Italian fashion bloggers (there are a ton of those, seriously).
-You could also just subscribe to Vogue Italia’s newsletter.
-Are you into travel writing?
-Literature, art, or the avant-garde?
-Science, economy, or technology?
-There’s a blog in Italian for you that could become part of your daily routine.
+Follow Italian fashion bloggers (there are a ton of those).
+You could also subscribe to Vogue Italia’s newsletter.

-You could scroll/skim through it every morning before you even get out of bed.
+Scroll/skim through it every morning before you even get out of bed.
 Slowly you’ll start to pick up on terms you didn’t know before.
-And you’ll learn how to talk about things that interest you in a different language.## **9:15 a.m.**
+And you’ll learn how to talk about things that interest you in a different language.

-Download Italian music that you could listen to on your way to work.
-Try to actively understand what the lyrics are saying; passive listening won’t work.
-See what words you could make out, and listen to the pronunciation.
-We can’t stop listening to Baby K’s “Roma Bangkok” song, Neffa’s “Sigaretta la Mattina,” Umberto Balsamo’s “Balla,” J.AX’s “Maria Salvador,” and Toto Cotugno’s “L’Italiano Vero.”
-Also, don’t hesitate to look up top Italian hits on Shazam if you need more suggestions.## **12:30 p.m.**
+Listen to Italian music on your way to work.
+Try to actively understand what the lyrics are saying.
+See which words you can make out and listen to the pronunciation.
+We can’t stop listening to Baby K’s “Roma Bangkok,” Neffa’s “Sigaretta la Mattina,” Umberto Balsamo’s “Balla,” J.AX’s “Maria Salvador,” and Toto Cotugno’s “L’Italiano Vero.”

 Lunch time!
-Grab a sandwich, a slice of pizza, sushi or whatever you normally eat and go through an Italian youtube video.
-Learning Italian with Lucrezia is pretty cool, but there are a ton of others.
+Grab a sandwich, a slice of pizza, sushi, or whatever you normally eat and go through an Italian youtube video.
+Learning Italian with Lucrezia is great, but there are a ton of others.

-Listening to a podcast in Italian on your way back from work is a great way to learn Italian.
+Listening to a podcast in Italian on your way home from work is a great way to learn Italian.
 Need to catch up with the news?
 Listen to America 24.
 America 24 provides American news in 15 to 25-minute increments.
-It’s easy to understand the Italian, and it’ll help you that you already know the context they’re talking about.
-News in Slow Italian is exactly what it sounds like and it got reviewed by the* Guardian* as a great way to learn a new language.
-They do a ton of other languages too.
+It’s easy to understand the Italian, and it’ll help that you already know the context.

-These are some suggestions, but it’ll help if you find podcasts that genuinely interest you.
-This way, you learn how Italian is actually used.
-You’ll learn how to talk about topics you’re interested in.
+It’ll help if you find podcasts that genuinely interest you so you learn how to talk about topics you’re interested in.
 You’ll also retain more vocabulary this way.

-Speak Italian with people who either know Italian, or are also learning!
+Speak Italian with people who either know Italian, or those who are also learning!
 LegaItaliana organizes Italian chat meetups.
-The group usually meet every two weeks, in a restaurant or bar; they welcome newcomers and old-timers alike.
+The group usually meet every two weeks in a restaurant or bar.
+They welcome newcomers and experienced speakers alike.
 This meet-up is probably best for students who have completed the Advanced Beginner level.